Date: 26 January 2019. Catalytic

 heater.
 Because I was sure the first one was broken I threw it away.
 The

 replacement developed the same issue.
-Here's how I solved the
+Here is how I solved the

 hard-to-light heater fiasco aboard Seaweed.